-Massachusetts, through its state Medicaid program, under the name MassHealth, supports aging seniors during daytime hours with its Adult Day Health (ADH) Program.
-Through a combination of daytime services, this program aims to provide a care environment that supports elders in their emotional, cognitive, and physical wellbeing.
-Further, trained staff assists seniors with their Activities of Daily Living (ADL), such as bathing and dressing, as well as providing skilled nursing tasks.
-In addition to the elderly who require adult day health services due to the process of aging, this program also serves persons with severe conditions, as well as those who have been diagnosed with Alzheimer’s Disease and other related dementias.
+Trained staff assists seniors with their Activities of Daily Living (ADL), such as bathing and dressing, as well as provide skilled nursing tasks.
+In addition to the elderly who require adult day health services due to the process of aging, this program also serves persons with severe conditions, as well as those who have been diagnosed with Alzheimer’s disease and other related dementias.

 Learn more about this Massachusetts Medicaid program in the Adult Day Health Manual on the state website.